Thank you for your interest in working at the Mono Lake Committee!

 Summer seasonal positions

 Each year, the Mono Lake Committee hires seasonal staff to help with canoe tours and walking tours, bookstore shifts, education programs, and events throughout the very busy summer season.
-These are full-time, hourly jobs that typically run from late May through late August or September.
+These are full-time, hourly jobs that typically run from mid-May through late August or September.

 Mono Lake Intern (FILLED FOR 2023)